raspberrypilearning/rpi-install-jupyter-notebook/en/step_1.md

 ![login](images/image1.png)

-Enter the password you set earlier.
+- Enter the password you set earlier.
 Now you should a directory listing of `/home/pi`.

 ![directory](images/image2.png)

-Click on the `New` button to the right of the screen.
-This will oppen a new Notebook session.
+- Click on the `New` button to the right of the screen.
+This will open a new Notebook session.

 ![session](images/image3.png)